-The hiking trail begins at the entrance to the crater.
-Tourists can hire walking sticks.
-They cost one Euro each.
+Our hiking began at the entrance to the crater.
+Someone offered walking sticks for hire at one Euro each.
 Since I broke my leg before the trip, I hired one to support me on the way.
 From the entrance bar, it is about another 30 minutes of hiking to the desolated summit.

 This stretch is not particularly difficult but quite steep.
-It is made of volcanic rocks and stones from the eruption.
+It is on the surface of the volcanic rocks and stones from the eruption.
 The air temperature in mid-October was around 24 degrees.
-There is no shade along the way until we reached a small kiosk, where a small shade with several seating places is available.
+There is no shade along the way until we reached a small kiosk, where a tiny shade with several seating places is available.
 We took a rest there while enjoying the view of the coast area.

 Information about the crater